Endaro Mahanubhavulu

-Endaro Mahanubhavulu (Telugu: ఎందరో మహానుభావులు) is a popular kriti in Carnatic music composed by Tyagaraja, one of the Trinity of Carnatic music.
+Endaro Mahanubhavulu is a popular kriti in Carnatic music composed by Tyagaraja, one of the Trinity of Carnatic music.
 Its lyrics are in Telugu; the music is set in the Sri Ragam and is in Aadi Talam.
 It is among the Pancharatna Kritis ("five gems") of Tyagaraja.

 Etymology

 The word Mahānubhāvulu is made up of two words, mahát and anubhava.
 Mahát is a superlative term which means "great, important, high, eminent" and is related to the word mahadbhū which means "to become great or full (said of the moon)".
 The term anubhava refers to experience or knowledge derived from personal observation.
 Hence the word Mahānubhāvulu is referring to those devotees who have acquired extraordinary wisdom through their personal experiences.
 The word Endarō means "many persons".
 Thus, Endarō Mahānubhāvulu can be translated as "The great men who have attained dizzy heights in their spiritual experience and who have lived in all the ages".